hpi-schul-cloud/erwin-isle/README.md

 npx mikro-orm schema:create --run
 ```

-To configure user provisioning connection, copy `user-provisioning.config.json.example` to `user-provisioning.config.json`, and adjust the connection settings.
+To configure user provisioning connection, copy `user-provisioning.config.json.example` to `user-provisioning.config.json`.
+Adjust the connection settings for the KeyCloak instance.

+To configure educational provisioning connection, copy `educational-provisioning.config.example` to `educational-provisioning.config`.
+Adjust the connection settings for the Länder-API provider.

 ## Running the app